Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 {{<youtube ZCB-0LWAmxw>}}
 </figure>

 Fair point, so let's use "winning" as synonym to "being successful".
-To be *consistently* winning at work you need to know what rules define success so that you can repeatedly achieve it and—according to Simon Sinek—"stay in the game".
+To be *consistently* successful at work you need to know what rules define success so that you can repeatedly achieve it and—according to Simon Sinek—"stay in the game".

 ## Know the Referees